Dudley Brooks: Biography

-Brooks, one of several African Americans who worked with Presley, downplayed allegations that Presley was a racist.
+Brooks, one of several African Americans who worked with Presley, contradicted allegations that Presley was a racist.

 During his career, Brooks also composed a number of songs often in collaboration with other songwriters.
 Among his works is the well-known Christmas song "(Everybody's Waitin' For) The Man with the Bag".
 Made popular by Kay Starr in 1950, the song has been covered by many artists to include the Brian Setzer Orchestra and Vonda Shepard.

 Brooks died in his hometown of Los Angeles in 1989.